|Frequencies||4900, 4925, 5115, 5150, 5290, 5715, 5900, 6215, 6310|

 |Repeated twice||Repeated once|

 The intro song varies with each schedule, and a wide variety of songs are used.
-Mostly these days kpop tracks are used.
+Nowadays mostly K-pop tracks are used.

-Transmissions usually start at half hour or full hour.
-They take place on fixed days of the month, and most schedules usually repeat the next days (up to 5 days later) at the same time and frequency.
+Transmissions usually start on a half hour or full hour.
+They take place on fixed days of the month, and most schedules usually repeat on some of the next days (up to 5 days later) at the same time and frequency.
 Some schedules are more irregular and don't have fixed patterns.

 The transmission site has been potentially identified as Gongneaung, Seoul, South Korea, a transmitter site also used for Echo of Hope and for jamming other frequencies.

-The stations sometimes runs unscheduled transmissions out of usual transmission times.
+The station sometimes runs unscheduled transmissions out of usual transmission times.
 The most notorious test transmission took place between November 25 and 26, 2015, shortly before the station reactivation.
-This transmission lasted more than 36 hours, was simulcasted using two frequencies (4900khz and 6215khz) and it consisted of the Korean song Girls Generation - Into the new world played in a loop.
+This transmission lasted more than 36 hours, was broadcast simultaneously on two frequencies (4900 kHz and 6215 kHz) and it consisted of the Korean song Girls Generation - Into the new world played in a loop.
 You can find a partial recording of the transmission here.